 - Continuing medical education

-The Center for Fetal Diagnosis and Treatment offers both in-person and online continuing medical education (CME) events for professionals interested in learning more about specific fetal conditions and surgical interventions.
-Learn more about educational opportunities, including:
+The Center for Fetal Diagnosis and Treatment offers both in-person and online continuing medical education (CME) events for professionals interested in learning more about specific fetal conditions and surgical interventions, including:

 - Upcoming programs and dinner lectures